 - LOW SUN, HIGH MOON (CD, cassette, DL) 2008 Setola Di Maiale

-- Residency at Cove Park to develop methods of live performance.
+- Residency at Cove Park, Helensburgh, to develop methods of live performance.

-- Cryptic Glasgow commission to create and perform perform Night Voyager at the Sonica Festival in November in Tramway, Glasgow.
+- Commissioned by Cryptic to create and perform Night Voyager at November’s Sonica Festival at Tramway, Glasgow.

-- From June to September – Residence in Deveron Arts, in Aberdeenshire, working on Lunar Odyssey – a part of PhD research at the music department at the University of Glasgow.
-More information can be found HERE
+- From June to September: Residence at Deveron Arts in Aberdeenshire, working on Lunar Odyssey – a part of PhD research at the music department at the University of Glasgow.

-- April – Martyrs, Angels and Villains an audio-visual composition/response to the Calton Area/Barrowlands in Glasgow, commissioned by GLASGOW INTERNATIONAL FESTIVAL, performed in the Pipe Factory.
-Funded by GI Festival and Hope Scott Trust
+- April: Martyrs, Angels And Villains, an audiovisual composition/response to the Calton Area/Barrowlands in Glasgow, commissioned by Glasgow International Festival and performed at The Pipe Factory.
+Funded by GI Festival and Hope Scott Trust.

-- March – Displaced and Adjusted – audio-visual composition commissioned by Ceols Craic, performed in the CCA, Glasgow, featuring the collection of traditional Gaelic songs contributed by vocalist Ainsley Hammill and improvisations by percussionist Alex Neilson.
+- March: Displaced And Adjusted, an audiovisual composition commissioned by Ceols Craic, performed in the CCA (Centre for Contemporary Arts), Glasgow.
+It features a collection of traditional Gaelic songs contributed by vocalist Ainsley Hamill and improvisations by percussionist Alex Neilson.

-- Commission to produce an audiovisual composition for Ceol Craic Festival in CCA (Gaelictronica)
+- Commissioned to produce an audiovisual composition for Ceol Craic Festival at the CCA (as part of Gaelictronica).

-- The University of Glasgow – presentation at the conference “Moral Rights and New Technologies: Creativity and Authorship in a Digital World”.
+- Gave a presentation at the conference “Moral Rights and New Technologies: Creativity and Authorship in a Digital World”, The University of Glasgow.

-- Contribution to the Design Domain TRANSFORM Symposium at the Glasgow School of Art.
+- Contributed to the Design Domain Symposium TRANSFORM at the Glasgow School of Art.

-- Lecture and performance for Fictional Matters at the Centre for Contemporary Arts, Glasgow.
+- Lecture and performance for Fictional Matters at the CCA, Glasgow.

 - Presentation of PhD research at the University of Glasgow’s GLEAM Festival.

-- Glasgow International commission to create and perform live the soundtrack for “Vampyr” – the silent movie by Carl T. Dreyer (performed in Old Hairdressers).
+- Commissioned by Glasgow International to create and perform live a soundtrack for Vampyr, the silent movie by Carl Theodor Dreyer (performed at The Old Hairdressers).

-- Art Residency at EMS Elektronmusikstudion in Stockholm, Sweden, to develop soundtrack for the new film by Maja Borg – MAN
+- Art residency at EMS Elektronmusikstudion in Stockholm, Sweden, to develop a soundtrack for MAN, a film by Maja Borg.

-- Commission from The Glasgow Women’s Library to score the documentary MARCH produced by and directed by Anna Birch and Marisa Keating
+- Commissioned by The Glasgow Women’s Library to score the documentary MARCH, produced and directed by Anna Birch and Marisa Keating.

-- Residency at Warsaw Chamber Opera in Warsaw, Poland to compose music for the opera written and directed by Polish multimedia artist – Karolina Bregula.
-The project called TOWER (WIEZA), was commissioned by the Polish Foundation – Witryna, premiered in Warsaw Chamber Opera on 26th of September 2014 and at Venice Biennale of Architecture, 2014
+- Residency at Warsaw Chamber Opera in Warsaw, Poland to compose music for an opera written and directed by Polish multimedia artist Karolina Bregula.
+The project, called The Tower (Wieża), was commissioned by the Polish Foundation Witryna, and premiered at the Warsaw Chamber Opera on 2 September 2014.
+It was also performed at Venice Biennale of Architecture.

-- Residency at École Supérieure des Beaux-Arts in Bourges, to score original soundtrack for the feature movie ARCHITECTURE OF AN ATOM by Juliacks, premiered in January, 2015, at Moderna Museum in Malmo.
+- Residency at École Supérieure des Beaux-Arts in Bourges, to score an original soundtrack for the feature movie Architecture Of An Atom by Juliacks, premiered in January 2015 at Moderna Museum in Malmo.

-- Commission to create the soundtrack for the short movie WE THE OTHERS directed by Maja Borg.
-The film is the co-production of Maja Borg Productions and Dazed and Confused (Dazed Digital).
+- Commissioned to create the soundtrack for short film We The Others, directed by Maja Borg – a co-production of Maja Borg Productions and Dazed & Confused (Dazed Digital).

-- WARP released the series of compilation EPs with Ela Orleans’ remix of Laraaji’s piece – KALIMBA on it.
-This is a part of the label’s project to reissue the catalogue of All Saints label, an imprint that has released records by the seminal names including Brian Eno, Harold Budd, Joachim Roedelius, Jon Hassell and Laraaji.
+- Contributed a remix of ambient pioneer Laraaji’s piece “Kalimba” to a series of compilation EPs on Warp.
+This was part of the label’s project to reissue the catalogue of the label All Saints, an imprint that has released records by seminal names including Brian Eno, Harold Budd, Joachim Roedelius, Jon Hassell and Laraaji.

-Member of Glasgow based band Hassle Hound.
-The band has releases on Staubgold, Pickled Egg, Twisted Nerve and Textile Records.
-Tracks from their albums were selected by John Peel and presented on Radio BBC 1
+- Member of Glasgow-based band Hassle Hound, which has releases on Staubgold, Pickled Egg, Twisted Nerve and Textile Records.
+Tracks from their albums were selected by John Peel and played on BBC Radio One.